pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 Any NaN values are automatically excluded.
 To ignore any non-numeric values, use the parameter numeric_only = True

 By plotting the correlation matrix in grayscale, the color code for black is 0 and the color code for white is 255 in grayscale
  This Correlation matrix looks fairly good, therefore the Correlation between the same column is high, like corr between the amount-amount column is 1 high positive Correlation.
 This means that we can find the column which is highly correlated positively or negatively to each other or with the target column.
-On this basis, we can verify/make various assumptions that hold true for further analysis of the model.
+On this basis, we can verify/make various assumptions that hold for further analysis of the model.

 8).
 Getting Variance Inflation Factor (VIF) to check for multi-collinearity Variance Inflation Factor (VIF) provides a measure of multicollinearity among the independent variables in a multiple regression model.